EolnMsuk/SkipCord-2/README.md

 - **Button Cooldowns**:
   - Prevents rapid reuse of help menu buttons by enforcing a 5-second cooldown per user.
   *(See the `HelpView` and `HelpButton` classes.)*

-- **VC Join/Leave Logging & Welcome Messages**:
-  - Logs when users join or leave the Streaming VC with timestamps.
-  - Sends a welcome message (and a DM with rules) when a new member joins the server.

 --------------------------------------------------------------------------------